 Indigenous peoples' distinct livelihoods depend on access to land and natural resources and sustainable development is therefore an issue of crucial concern to indigenous peoples all over the world.

-All kinds of economic development and growth - no matter its color – which include building of infrastructure and the transformation of natural ecosystems, however, pose a special risk to the physical, social and cultural survival of indigenous peoples and to their traditional occupations and environmental knowledge.
+All kinds of economic development and growth which include building of infrastructure and the transformation of natural ecosystems, pose a special risk to the physical, social and cultural survival of indigenous peoples and to their traditional occupations and environmental knowledge.

 Indigenous peoples plays a vital role for sustainable development

-Indigenous peoples are not only the most vulnerable to unsustainable development and the over exploitation of natural resources, they also have vital knowledge of how to develop, implement and monitor sustainable natural resource management.
+Indigenous peoples have vital knowledge of how to develop, implement and monitor sustainable natural resource management.

-The recognition of indigenous peoples as a major group by the UN Conference on Environment & Development (UNCED), popularly known as the Earth Summit, held in 1992, was a breakthrough enabling the political participation of indigenous peoples in various processes relating to sustainable development.
+The recognition of indigenous peoples as a major group by the UN Conference on Environment & Development (the Earth Summit) held in 1992, was a breakthrough enabling the political participation of indigenous peoples in processes relating to sustainable development.